Best Clothes Dryers

 This is an option worth considering if you’re in the market for both a new washing machine and dryer.
 Integrating both functions into one appliance, a washer/dryer combination can save space in your laundry, and possibly also money.

-A 7kg model can cost upwards of $1,200.
+A 7kg model can cost upwards of $1200.
 While this can be cheaper than buying both a washing machine and a dryer separately, it’s likely more expensive than buying just a washing machine or a dryer on its own.
 Make sure you’ll regularly use both appliances before investing in a washer dryer combo, so it’s worth your while.

-A quick note on gas clothes dryers · See All
+A quick note on gas clothes dryers · See all

-While this guide focusses on electric dryers, gas clothes dryers are also available – though they’re much less common.
+While this guide focuses on electric dryers, gas clothes dryers are also available – though they’re much less common.
 You’ll need a gas connection and professional installation, which can be costly.
 Also, as only Rinnai and Speed Queen sell gas dryers in Australia, they’re much pricier than your average electric clothes dryer.

 If you’re okay with all that, gas clothes dryers are more energy efficient than electric dryers, ands also dry clothes faster.